owencho/AVLTree/README.md

 As AVL trees are self-balancing binary tree , insertion (add node) , search and deletion (delete node) has lower time complexity compares to normal Binary search tree . on usual case binary search tree takes O(logn) but worst case will takes up to O(n) time to run compares to AVL tree which on any cases will always takes O(logn) time as AVL tree is always balanced.
 ![advantage](https://user-images.githubusercontent.com/51066670/72323767-6bf6c800-36e4-11ea-9514-a4381b37b0d8.png)
 ## 2.2 supports different variable and structure for the AVL tree
-This AVL trees also support **different type of variable and structure** such as int , string , and any kind of structure that user wants.
+This AVL trees also support **different type of variable and structure** such as int , string , and any kind of structure depending on the user requirement.
 This AVL tree function just need to add in your own comparision function pointers for different kind of structure by using dependancy injection from one of the S.O.L.I.D principles.
 ![diffstruct](https://user-images.githubusercontent.com/51066670/72325212-9302c900-36e7-11ea-8250-0b2c3f71de78.png)

 For example , [ShortestPath](https://github.com/owencho/ShortestPath "Shortest Path Github repo by owencho") that was also implemented this AVLTree project for finding the shortestPath by sorting with cost and name.